Babor Mountains

-The Babor Range (جبل البابور; Idurar n Babuṛ) is a mountain range of the Tell Atlas in Algeria.
+The Babor Range (جبل البابور; Idurar n Ibabuṛen) is a mountain range of the Tell Atlas in Algeria.
 The highest point of the range is 2,004 m high Mount Babor.

 The Babor Range, together with the neighboring Bibans, is part of the mountainous natural region of Petite Kabylie.

 Ecology

 There is a protected area in the range, the Djebel Babor Nature Reserve, known for birdwatching.
 It is also one of the few remaining habitats for the endangered Barbary macaque, Macaca sylvanus.